Aldair

-Aldair Nascimento dos Santos ([awdaˈiʁ]; born 30 November 1965), known simply as Aldair, is a Brazilian retired footballer who played as a defender, and who was part of the Brazil national team that won the 1994 FIFA World Cup.
+Aldair Nascimento dos Santos ([awdaˈiʁ]; born 30 November 1965), known simply as Aldair, is a Brazilian retired footballer who played as a centre back, and who was part of the Brazil national team that won the 1994 FIFA World Cup.

-Considered as one of Brazil's greatest defenders ever, he spent most of his professional career at Italian club A.S.
-Roma, where he later also served as captain, winning the Serie A title with the club in 2001.
-He is one of the members to have been inducted into the A.S.
-Roma Hall of Fame.
+Considered as one of Brazil's greatest defenders ever, he spent most of his professional career at Italian club AS Roma, where he later also served as captain, winning the Serie A title with the club in 2001.
+Nicknamed "Pluto" by Roma fans, he is one of the members to have been inducted into the club's Hall of Fame.

 Club career

 Aldair started playing at Flamengo where he won the State Championship Campeonato Carioca in 1986.
-He moved to Europe in 1989, playing with Benfica, winning the Portuguese Supercup, and reaching the European Cup Final during his only season with the team.
+He moved to Europe in 1989, playing with Benfica, winning the Portuguese Supercup, and reaching the European Cup final during his only season with the team.

-Aldair subsequently moved to A.S.
-Roma in 1990 and played with this club during 13 seasons, until 2003.
+Aldair subsequently moved to AS Roma in 1990 and played with this club during 13 seasons, until 2003.
 He played a total of 436 matches with the Giallorossi, scoring 20 goals in total.
-During this period he won the Serie A in 2001, one Supercoppa Italiana, and one Coppa Italia in 1991 (also reaching the UEFA Cup Final in the same year).
+During this period he won the Serie A in 2001, one Supercoppa Italiana, and one Coppa Italia in 1991 (also reaching the UEFA Cup final in the same year).
 Aldair was recognised in 2000 as one of the best players in the world by being selected in the FIFA XI; still, he remained loyal to Roma in spite of the club not having won any major international honours during his time there.

 Due to his long career with Roma, Aldair is currently the most-capped foreign player in the Italian club's history and the club decided to retire his number 6 jersey when he left the team in 2003.
 However, this retirement was not permanent, as in 2013 the shirt number 6 has been conceded to Kevin Strootman, with Aldair's approval.
 In 1998, he was chosen to be the captain of the Giallorossi but preferred to grant the armband to the then 22-years old Francesco Totti.
-For his contribution to the club, Aldair was included into the A.S.
-Roma Hall of Fame in 2012, and thus recognized as one of the best footballers in the club's history.
-He was nicknamed "Pluto" by Roma fans.
+For his contribution to the club, Aldair was included into the AS Roma Hall of Fame in 2012, and thus recognized as one of the best footballers in the club's history.

-After Roma, Aldair then briefly joined Genoa CFC.
-In July 2005, Aldair announced plans of playing for Rio Branco, and played two games for the club in the estadual championship, helping his team to win the title.
+After Roma, Aldair then briefly joined Genoa.
+In July 2005, Aldair announced plans of playing for Rio Branco, and played two games for the club in the state championship, helping his team to win the title.

-Former teammate and good friend Massimo Agostini convinced him to play in San Marino for S.S.
-Murata in order to boost their Champions League campaign.
+Former teammate and good friend Massimo Agostini convinced him to play in San Marino for SS Murata in order to boost their Champions League campaign.
 After Murata's dreadful 7–1 aggregate defeat to Cypriots APOEL in the first round of qualifying for the 2006–07 UEFA Cup, Agostini decided to call upon Aldair to join him on the Italian Peninsula.
 Aldair took part in the Champions League qualifying stage in July 2007.